egoist/bili/README.md

 dist/[name].min.js.map
 ```

 Not enough?
-You can have them all in one command `bili --format cjs --formar es --format umd --compress`:
+You can have them all in one command `bili --format cjs --format es --format umd --compress`:

 ```bash
 dist/[name].js